reusserdesign/Cartthrob_Gift_Certificates-clear_gift_codes/README.md

 ## Description
 This function works with the Cartthrob Gift Certificates add-on version 1.1.
-Similar to Carthrob's `clear_coupon_codes` function `clear_gift_codes` clears all gift certificates or a specific gift certificate from being redeemed.
+Similar to Carthrob's `clear_coupon_codes` function, `clear_gift_codes` clears all gift certificates or a specific gift certificate from being redeemed.

 ## Why?
 Well, Why not?
 We see there was a function to clear coupon codes, so why not add it to the gift certificates as well.
 So, VOILA!